Validation Case: Cold Upsetting (Coulomb Friction)

-This case is intended to validate bulk compression under large plastic deformation, with special attention to contact pressure evolution, load-displacement response, and the strain field that develops during barreling.
+This case is intended to validate cold open-die upsetting under large plastic deformation, with special attention to pressure-dependent contact traction, load-displacement response, and the strain field that develops during barreling.

 Compression benchmark collage with force curve, deformed geometry, and comparison contours.